 Colorado Child Molestation Charges?
-Protect Your Name and Future
+Protect Your Name and Future in Denver

 Maybe being accused of serial murder.
 That might be worse than having to face charges of molesting or sexually abusing a child – but the race would be a close one.

 Our society tends to take sexual violence against children very seriously, and those who face allegations are often guilty until proven innocent in all but their criminal legal proceedings.

 If you are accused, you may lose your job.
 Friends, neighbors, coworkers, and even family members could turn away from you.
 If the story hits the news, it is likely that you will be vilified by both the media and most people who see it.